dynamiclink2019/Cookie365/README.md

 Optional:

->  -u <user>: if you are not using ADFS you can specify a username with the format user@domain.com
+>  -u user: if you are not using ADFS you can specify a username with the format user@domain.com

->  -p <password>: if you are not using ADFS you need to specify your password
+>  -p password: if you are not using ADFS you need to specify your password

-> -d <domain>: if you are using ADFS but your internal domain is different from Office365 domain you
+> -d domain: if you are using ADFS but your internal domain is different from Office365 domain you
               can specify a different Office365 domain with the format domain.com

 >  -debug: more details

->  -offset <minutes>: Offset in minutes the expiration of cookies
+>  -offset minutes: Offset in minutes the expiration of cookies

 >  -quiet: be quiet...